livebook-dev/livebook/docs/teams/deploy_app.md

 # Deploy Livebook Apps with Livebook Teams

 This tutorial guides you through deploying a Livebook app using Livebook Teams.
-By the end, you'll have transformed a notebook into an interactive web app running in a local server.
+By the end, you'll have deployed a notebook as an interactive web app running in a local server.

 ## Prerequisites